kevinmaes/jstoolkit/README.md

 # jstoolkit

-*A small collection of utility functions to help with functional programming in JavaScript*
+*A small collection of utility functions to help with functional programming in JavaScript.*

 These methods are meant to compliment the vast suite of methods already available in libraries like [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide).
+This is a work in progress and more methods will be added in the future.

 ### Getting Started